mizumoto-cn/mizumoto-cn.github.io/GCP/CDL_FlawSweeper.md

 Dataproc 是一项托管式 Spark 和 Hadoop 服务

 Data Fusion:  build and manage ETL/ELT data pipelines.
-CDAP
+CDAP.
+ETL（extract、transform、load，提取、转换、加载）

 What is GCP dataprep?
 Dataprep by Trifacta is an intelligent data service for visually exploring, cleaning, and preparing structured and unstructured data for analysis, reporting, and machine learning.
 Because Dataprep is serverless and works at any scale, there is no infrastructure to deploy or manage.
 Data prep - wrangle data based on tabular, interactive, visual structure.